Access4all/adg/pages/setup/helper-tools/totalvalidator/README.md

 ## Which ones are relevant for accessibility?

 The bookmarklet [Filter relevant TotalValidator results](https://codepen.io/jmuheim/pen/yLNqERL) is an attempt to give a pragmatic answer to this question.
-It scans the summary of a results page, looking out for the following 5 types of error codes (incomplete start/end tags, invalid nesting, duplicate attributes, duplicate IDs, and invalid ARIA), highlighting them visually and displaying a summary:
+It scans the summary of a results page, looking out for the following 5 types of error codes, highlighting them visually:

+- Incomplete start/end tags
+- Invalid nesting
+- Duplicate attributes
+- Duplicate IDs
+- Invalid ARIA

+It shows a summary of its findings, as well:

 ![Filtered TotalValidator results](_media/filtered-totalvalidator-results.png)